EASS-HIT-2022/wallet/README.md

 - We'll create a simpler way to combine both.

-- A wallet that consists prayers beside money.
+-A wallet that will try to consist available prayers beside financial transactions.

  As Rabbi Kook said:" **The old will be renewed, and the new- will be sanctified** "